-IN ORDER TO APPLY, the following must be met:
+In order to apply, the following must be met:

-- 1. All applicants MUST be United States citizens or permanent residents. - At least 18 years of age (according to NCRP regulations) by the start date of the program. - 3.
-Graduation from an accredited high school or have passed a standard equivalent program. - 4.
-Completion of the following classes with a minimum grade of C is MANDATORY: - a.
-Biology (1 full year high school or 1 semester college) - b.
-Chemistry OR Physics (1 full year high school or 1 semester college). - 5.
-Attendance at one of the information sessions held by Mercy.
+- 1. All applicants MUST be United States citizens or permanent residents. - All applicants must be least 18 years of age (according to NCRP regulations) by the start date of the program. - All applicants must have graduated from an accredited high school or have passed a standard equivalent program. - All applicants must have completed college Anatomy and Physiology I (including lab), with a minimum grade of C or higher, in the past 5 years. - All applicants must have attended one of the information sessions held by Mercy Medical Center-North Iowa.